 As defined by Chapter 395 of the Texas Local Government Code, Impact fees are a one-time charge or assessment imposed by a City against new development at building permit in order to generate revenue for funding the cost of capital improvements (waterlines, sewer lines, streets, etc.) related to the new development.

-An ordinance and then appointments were made to create the Impact Fee Advisory Committee (IFAC) at the February 11th and April 31st Council Meetings, respectively.
+An ordinance and then appointments were made to create the Impact Fee Advisory Committee (IFAC) in early 2016.
 More specifically, Council appointed the Planning and Zoning Commission plus three additional members representing the Extra-Territorial Jurisdiction (ETJ), neighborhood communities, and the home builders association.
 Per state law, this committee is an advising body that makes recommendations to City Council on impact fees.

-Over the last six or so months, several stakeholder meetings have been conducted.
+Over a period of six or so months in late 2015 and early 2016, several stakeholder meetings were been conducted.
 Additionally, there has been about a dozen meetings with the IFAC and with City Council.
-The IFAC has completed the review of both the water/wastewater report and the roadway report.
-City Council is tentatively scheduled to have the following public hearings to consider the adoption of the respective impact fees:
+The IFAC completed the review of both the water/wastewater report and the roadway report.
+City Council conducted public hearings and adopted Water/Wastewater Impact Fees on September 22, 2016 and Roadway Impact Fees on November 10, 2016.

 This information provided above is abbreviated – Ch.
 15: Impact Fees of College Station’s Code of Ordinances provides more complete regulations.
 For more information impact fees, please contact Carol Cotter at email@example.com or at 979.764.3570.